yjh0410/SAMI/README.md

 ### Classification: ImageNet-1K
 - We use the SAM's `ViT-H` as the teacher to supervise the small-scale ViT.
+- We use the `AttentionPoolingClassifier` as the classifier.

 |  Method  |  Model  | Epoch | Top 1     | Weight |  MAE weight  |
 |  :---:   | :---:   | :---: | :---:     | :---:  |    :---:     |